 Levy FAQ

 The Ohio Facilities Construction Commission (OFCC) is providing the District the opportunity to participate in a co-funded renovation project for our facilities.
-The renovation project will total $43.6 million dollars.
-Under the OFCC proposal, the State would fund 75% of any renovation project (the State Share) and we would have to ask the taxpayers for 25% to fund the rest of the project (the Local Share).
+The renovation project will total approximately $35 million dollars.
+Under the OFCC proposal, the State would fund approximately 75% of any renovation project (the State Share) and we would have to ask the taxpayers for approximately 25% to fund the rest of the project (the Local Share).

-In order to fund the Local Share, the Board has placed a Bond Issue on the November 5, 2024 ballot.
-In addition, the Board has placed a mandatory levy on the ballot to support the maintenance of the newly renovated facilities.
+In order to fund the Local Share, the Board has placed a Bond Issue on the May 6, 2025 ballot.
+In addition, the Board has placed an OFCC-required levy on the ballot to support the maintenance of the newly-renovated facilities.

 What the proposed renovation includes